where-to-stay

 Hotel Royal provides clean, simple accommodation at budget prices.

-It's where you come when you want to stay overnight in Ronda (to see the sunset and morning light) without spending premium prices.
-The savings mean more budget for eating well and exploring.
+This is where you come when you want to stay overnight in Ronda (to see the sunset and morning light) without spending premium prices.

 Other Good Options